ADHD and Addiction: Causes, Symptoms, and Treatment Options in Idaho

 - Having trouble organizing tasks

-On the other hand, hyperactivity-impulsivity symptoms include the following:
+On the other hand, hyperactivity-impulsivity ADHD criteria may include the following:

 - The feeling of restlessness